Lewis Pollard: Death

 He died on in 1540 aged 75 .His Will was made when he retired in 1526. and was buried in the church at King's Nympton, as Risdon stated "In Nymet Church Judge Pollard lieth honourably interred, having a monument erected to his memory" (see below), as well as a stained-glass memorial window nearby, now lost (see below).
 His reference to "Nymet" is clearly intended as Bishop's Nympton, as the passage occurs within his section on that parish, which is followed by a separate section on King's Nympton.

 His will was dated 2 November 1525 and bequeathed the profits of his manor of Oakford to a chantry "to pray for my soule my father my mother my uncle Maister Lewis Pollard..."
 He mentioned "My Lady of Canon Lege", possibly a reference to Canonsleigh Abbey.
 He mentioned his brother Thomas Pollard, his sons John, Richard, Antonye, his godson Lewes Stucley and "Annes my wife", whom he requested should not remarry, in which case she should inherit together with his son John the residue of all his goods.
 He left £6 13s 4d towards the building of a church tower at either Bishop's Nympton or King's Nympton.
 (Note: Baker (History of Parliament biography) appears confused on the issue of his place of burial) The will was witnessed by Antony Pollard, Squire, and Thomas Hext, gent.

 Monument, generally stated to be to Sir Lewis Pollard, north wall of chancel, Bishop's Nympton Parish Church, Devon.

 The ornately sculpted late Perpendicular Gothic stone monument in Bishop's Nympton Church is generally assumed to be to Sir Lewis Pollard.
-(Note: Cherry & Pevsner, p.183, states "probably to Sir Lewis Pollard"; Hoskins, p.337–8 also states "probably that of Sir Lewis Pollard") It is set into the north wall of the chancel, near the altar.
+(Note: Cherry & Pevsner, p.
+183, states "probably to Sir Lewis Pollard"; Hoskins, pp. 337–8 also states "probably that of Sir Lewis Pollard") It is set into the north wall of the chancel, near the altar.
 According to Pevsner it probably doubled as an Easter Sepulchre.